Code-Institute-Submissions/Gym-24-7/README.md

 ![Colors](/styling/Colors.png)

+### Icons
+For the Icons I'm using icons from the fontawesome CDN.
+The goal here is not to overuse them, keep it simple.

 ### Styling
 For the overall styling of the project I'm using the foundation of Boostrap but on top of that I am using my own styling.